Social Justice Ministry Teams

 We have numerous social justice ministry groups here at BUUF.
 Please read the list below for a description and contact information for our currently active groups.
 If you do not see a group that reflects your social justice interests, consider starting a new group!
 Contact our Social Justice Coordinator, or anyone on the Social Justice Council for assistance.

 Currently, the Social Justice Council provides support to the following ministry teams:

 - Earth Care Ministry Team: The Earth Care Ministry Team works for enacting environmental justice in our community, and supports initiatives by environmental organizations, including the Idaho Sierra Club.
 They are currently working to create an Interfaith Coalition for Climate Change.
 Contact Zachary Chastain for more information.

 - Pride Task Force: BUUF participates in Boise Pride Fest in June each year.
 Volunteers are needed for organization, marching in the parade, and running our Pride booth.
 Contact Sarah Olson if you are interested.

 - Refugee Justice Ministry Team: A team who responds to refugee issues in the Treasure Valley and Idaho as a whole, they have been involved in promoting better legislation and have worked with local refugee rights groups.
-Contact Kelly Greene McConnell for more information.
+Contact Sarah Olson for more information.